Tsunghao-C/multilayer_perceptron/README.md

     - [bonus] implement early stopping (done)
     - [bonus] Use more complex optimization function like Adam, RMSprop, ...
     - [bonus] Evaluate learning pahse with multiple metrics (not just a single R2 score for example)
-4. prediction program that can load weights and biases
+4. prediction program that can load weights and biases (done)
 5. [bonus] Display multiple learning curves on the same graph to compare different models (with different configs)